 Most cell phones aren’t built to withstand the elements and are highly susceptible to damage when excess moisture is present.
 Submerging a smartphone in water can leave you with a completely dead phone or, if salvageable, a phone with functionality issues.
 If the damage is irreparable, the phone will need to be replaced at additional cost if not insured.

 If your business, industry, or department relies heavily on communication, then you need a direct two-way solution.
 Motorola two-way radios—like the APX P25 and APX4000XH P25—offer clear channels, easy-to-use touch interfaces, and dual microphone systems.
 This trifecta of features was created with service-based businesses and emergency responders in mind, ensuring your message comes across clearly, and you can hear crisp responses despite loud sirens or heavy equipment in the background.

 Two-way radios are also highly durable.
-They feature reinforced skeletons to make sure they’ll withstand impacts, shocks, and even full water submersions.
-They’re military tested in the harshest environments, so you know they’ll be able to last to meet your communication demands.
+They feature reinforced designs to make sure they’ll withstand impacts, shocks, and even full water submersions.
+They’re military tested in the harshest environments, so you know they’ll be able to meet your communication demands no matter the situation.